gloggers99/gfx/README.md

     GFX::Shader shader = GFX::Shader("defaultShader");

     /*
-        Shader Watcher runs on a seperate thread and checks for file changes using inotify, this is linux only for now, but I plan to add windows support soon.
+        Shader Watcher runs on a seperate thread and checks for file changes using inotify, or the Windows API on windows.
 Shader Watcher will ONLY watch the shaders you explicitly attach.
     */
     GFX::ShaderWatcher watcher = GFX::ShaderWatcher();
     watcher.attach(&shader);

     // the definition of a vertex is subject to change. std::vector<GFX::Vertex> vertices = {